-We love it when things have an upwards trajectory, and investment and savings should be all about hitting those targets and achieving those goals.
-A dividend reinvestment program (known by the rather unfortunate acronym of DRIP) is another way of helping your money grow.
-Want to know more?
-Of course, you do!
+A dividend reinvestment program (known by the unfortunate acronym of DRIP) is another way of helping your money grow.

-Let’s say, for example, that you’re looking into a company DRIP which is issuing a $200 dividend.
-This would be translated to the shareholder as $200 worth of stock.
-If the price of each share is $15, the investor should be end up with 13.33 shares.
-Certain companies have a minimum number of shares an individual would need to own instead of take part in a DRIP, while others would only need you them to own one.
+For example, let’s say that you’re looking into a company DRIP issuing a $200 dividend.
+It would be translated to the shareholder as $200 worth of stock.
+If the price of each share is $15, the investor will end up with 13.33 shares.
+Certain companies have a minimum number of shares an individual would need to own to take part in a DRIP, while others would only need you them to own one.

 The main benefit of brokerage DRIPs for most investors is an obvious one: they’re often much easier to set up and get started.
-However, it could be argued that these aren’t ‘true’ dividend reinvestments, simply because a brokerage is not able to issue a fraction of the stock in the same way a company can.
+However, it could be argued that these aren’t ‘true’ dividend reinvestments simply because a brokerage cannot issue a fraction of the stock in the same way a company can.
 If we look at the same previous example, the brokerage will take on your $200 dividend, and that $15 stock price would get you 13 shares.
 The remaining $5?
 That would be issued to you in cash instead.

 From an investor’s point of view, DRIPs come with lots of advantages.
-From the offset, they’re a cheap and easy way to buy and accumulate stock, and they’re also great for the more impulsive savers among us who’d be tempted to fritter away a cash dividend on a weekend break, a nice new suit, or that watch you’ve had your eye on for a while…
+From the onset, they’re a cheap and easy way to buy and accumulate stock, and a great way for the more impulsive savers who could be tempted to fritter away a cash dividend on a weekend break.

-From the perspective of a company, DRIPs are equally popular.
-They’re effective ways of them handing out dividends to their shareholders, without having to use cash.
+From a company’s perspective, DRIPs are equally popular.
+They provide an effective way to distribute dividends to shareholders without having to use cash.
 Everyone’s a winner!

-As we’ve seen, there’s plenty of positive things to say about DRIPs, and their advantages benefit both sides of the same coin.
-However, there’s even more good news about these programs for you to consider.
-For retail investors, for example, DRIPs are popular because this program makes it cheaper to buy a share of stock.
-Investors are able to use DRIPs to avoid the (often pricey) brokerage fees, and on top of this, companies often even offer their shares to investors enrolled in DRIPs at an even more tempting discounted rate.
+While DRIPs offer plenty of advantages to companies and shareholders, retail investors can also benefit from them as this program makes it cheaper to buy a stock share.
+Investors can use DRIPs to avoid the (often pricey) brokerage fees, and on top of this, companies sometimes offer their shares to investors enrolled in DRIPs at an even more tempting discounted rate.
 Why?
 Simply because they allow the company to hold on to their cash by offering additional stock instead.

-Here’s another benefit for you: When you reinvest, DRIPs allow you to buy stock at several different price points.
-What this means is that by investing in this way, you’re making the most of the investment-maximizing principle of dollar-cost averaging, and as you continue doing so, you’re making the risk of buying stock at peak prices consistently smaller.
+Here’s another benefit for you: When you reinvest, DRIPs allow you to buy the stock at several different price points.
+It enables you to make the most of the investment-maximizing principle of dollar-cost averaging.
+By continuing to do so, you minimize the risk of buying stocks at peak prices.

-For most investors, the main irritation with DRIPs is that to register and apply for a company DRIP; you will need to get your hands on a stock certificate from the company.
-It is a process that can often seem somewhat outdated, and it’s highly likely that the company will charge you for the certificate.
-If you’re an absent-minded sort of investor, you’re going to have to make sure you keep it in a safe place – after all, it’s solid proof that you own the shares.
+For most investors, the main irritation with DRIPs is that to register and apply for a company DRIP, you need a company’s stock certificate.
+This process may seem outdated, but it’s highly likely that it will charge you for the certificate.
+You need to ensure that the certificate is stored safely since it’s your only solid proof that you own the shares.